1 | Why Should You Support DreamForge?

 Yes.
 You can subscribe to our online version for a phone & tablet friendly, web-based form of each issue.

-At DreamForge Magazine, we are building our own cloud-based Subscriber Portal and Interface for you to keep track of your purchases, read and rate magazine and stories, and more.
+At DreamForge Magazine, we have our own cloud-based Subscriber Portal and Interface for you to keep track of your purchases, read and rate magazine and stories, and more.
 Our issues are available in EPUB and MOBI (as part of the subscription or for individual purchase) and are also available on Amazon Kindle.